loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 > I know that the [imperial system](https://en.wikipedia.org/wiki/Imperial_units) of units is inferior to the metric system, but these are 10-inch racks, not 254mm racks :man_shrugging:

 Well, I'm eating my words now.
 Because of the small dimensions I'm working with, I decided to do all of my measurements in millimeters.
-With that said, the holes on the [shelves](https://www.amazon.com/RackMate-Accessories-Cantilever-Equipment-Rackmate/dp/B0DWMFR111) I'm using are 237mm center-to-center, and 1U is 45mm tall, so that was my basis for the mini-rack.
+With that said, the holes on the [shelves](https://www.amazon.com/RackMate-Accessories-Cantilever-Equipment-Rackmate/dp/B0DWMFR111) I'm using are 237mm center-to-center, and 1U is 45mm tall, so those measurements were the basis for the mini-rack.

 # Design